 Nephi’s Murder as a Curse

 Even though the text suggests Laban was a murderous thief who not only stole Nephi’s family property, but sent his servants to kill Nephi and his brothers; Nephi should have supposed that if his God was strong enough deliver Israel from the army of the Egyptians by miracles, he would be strong enough to deliver Nephi and the plates to the promised land in a way that did not require cold-blooded murder of a pathetic wicked man as a sign of obedience.
 If God’s Justice called for the death of Laban, God could have accomplished this himself by illness or any one of many divine means.
-Is it not more likely that Nephi was being tested as to whether he would obey God’s law which says, “Vengeance is mine, and I will repay?”
+Does it not make more sense to teach that Nephi was being tested as to whether he would obey God’s law which says, “Vengeance is mine, and I will repay?”
 (Deut 32:35, Romans 12:19, Mormon 3:15; 8:20, D&C 82: 23.)
 What does the following scripture say about Nephi’s murder or Israel’s genocidal takeover of the promised land?

 5 But, behold, the judgments of God will overtake the wicked; and it is by the wicked that the wicked are punished; (Mormon 4:5)